HenningBeyer/Project-Collection/README.md

-This repo contains multiple side projects for of making them accessible to interested viewers and possibly job interviewers.
+This repo contains multiple side projects for interested viewers.